tshu-w/pandoc-templates/README.md

 Templates for [pandoc](https://github.com/jgm/pandoc).

-Many templates refer to others'.
+Many templates based on others'.
 You can find most of them from pandoc wiki  page--[User contributed templates](https://github.com/jgm/pandoc/wiki/User-contributed-templates).

 I change some details for my own use, make disrepair templates work again and add chinese support.
 If there is a breach of copyright or licence, please contact me.